Azure/Avere/src/vfxt/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

 At minimum you will need to provide the resource group name (or specify an existing group), the name for the controller node, and set an administrative password for the node.
-(Passwords must be between 12 and 72 characters and include at least three of the following character types: lowercase, uppercase, number, and special character.
+(Passwords must be between 12 and 72 characters and include at least three of the following character types: lowercase, uppercase, number, and special character.)

 Save the output values of the deployment for the vFXT deployment, and capture `location`, `sshString`, and `subnetref` to your tracking table described at the beginning of this document.

 ## Cloud Shell install

-1. To deploy the controller, first open a cloud shell from the [portal](http://portal.azure.com) or [cloud shell](https://shell.azure.com/).
+1. To deploy the controller, first open a Azure Cloud Shell from http://portal.azure.com or https://shell.azure.com/ .

 2. If this is your first time using the Avere templates from this subscription, you will need to accept the legal terms.
 Change the cloud shell to PowerShell mode and accept the terms for your subscription by running the following commands (use your actual subscription ID in place of the ``#SUBSSCRIPTION_ID`` term in this example):